Farmhouse/fhp2-drugs-and-daydreams/README.md

 > >

-The pounding echoed up the elevator shaft and into my room.
-Strange, but rarely was there not some strange sound or ambient occurrence emanating from the invisible mazes of Bowery Manor if one remained quiet within its walls.
+The loud pounding echoed up the elevator shaft and into my room.
+Strange, but rarely was there not some odd sound or ambient occurrence emanating from the invisible mazes of Bowery Manor if one remained quiet within its walls.
 I wondered what in the building someone would be hammering.
 But the pounding was persistent, growing even harder, and I realized that someone was trying to get in from outside.

 I rushed down the ladder from the crown, jumping over the rooftop moat, and hurried down the stairs to the lower floor, until I stood atop the first set of steps, watching the empty beer bottles that rest atop the steel beam buttress wedged between the rollgate and the inside stairs rattle and move slightly with each deafening hit against the other side of the gate.
 On the other side, voices speaking to each other between hits.
 Though the rollgate didn’t open up to the street, but to the hallway of an adjoined apartment building.
 It wasn’t likely these were some kids or junkies just trying to get into an abandoned building.
 Whoever it was was obviously pretty intent on getting inside the squat.